bafflerbach/test_software_carpentry/_episodes/06-EthicalData.md

 > * Describe two examples of when the removal of these data points would be considered unethical data manipulation.
 {: .discussion}

+Reference:  W.C.
+Crone, Introduction to Engineering Research, Morgan & Claypool Publishers (2020).
+(Note: This book is available as a free PDF download from the university library.)

 {% include links.md %}